hobossa/data_structures_and_algorithems_in_java_6th_edition/README.md

 ---
-- page 139, Can you tell the difference Arrays::equals and Arrays::DeepEquals?
-How about other Arrays::deepXXX
+- page 139, Can you tell the difference between Arrays::equals and Arrays::DeepEquals?
+How about other Arrays::deepXXXs
     - Arrays::deepEquals
     - Arrays::deepHashCode
     - Arrays::deepToString